Theme: Integrity Starts With You

 - Submissions can be by an individual (“Principal Author”) and/or teams (co-authors), but all contributors to the submission must be named.

-- Principal Author and co-authors are those who will have done the majority of the work on the submission.
+- Principal Student Author and Student Co-Authors are those who will have done the majority of the work on the submission.

 - All contributors to, and participants in, the submission must be acknowledged and have given explicit permission to be included.